 Example pinned note about facilitation.
 You can only pin notes once the course is live

 3. Assign team members with organisation admin, author or facilitation permission to access Course Creator.
 Add facilitator’s profiles to the CDP in the details tab, in ‘course educators’.
 Be sure to check they have an up-to-date FutureLearn profile.
+Once they have the required permission, make sure to give them the "Educator", "Mentor" or "Host" role so that learners can see they are part of the course team.

 4. Facilitate with purpose.
 Aim to build a learning community, enhance their learning experience, build rapport, demonstrate your expertise, train fellow staff members in distance learning skills.

-7. Gain a snapshot of the most recent comments on a course in the Conversations Feed (next to 'to do' tab).
+7. Gain a snapshot of the most recent comments on a course in the Conversations Feed (next to "to do" tab).

-8. Access FutureLearn's facilitation training course our exclusive short course designed specifically for partners.
+8. Access FutureLearn's facilitation training course, our exclusive short course designed specifically for partners.
 Discover how facilitation can enhance the course learning experience, the role of the facilitator on FutureLearn, and how to use FutureLearn’s facilitation tools.
 You’ll end the course ready to develop a facilitation approach that works for you, your team, and your learners - and with a certificate of completion to evidence your learning.
 Join the course using this facilitation course sign-up link or speak to your Partnership Manager.

 9 ways to facilitate